In a clothing store, you encounter two distinct kinds of shoppers.

 If you are a fan of theories, we have one for you right here.

-According to marketing theory, the advertising campaigns you run for your brand forms the backbone of its image.
+According to marketing theory, the advertising campaigns you run for your brand form the backbone of its image.
 But how do you know what campaign will be the most effective and when?

-Well, we shall let you in on a secret here – it all boils down to the consumer decision-making process.
-So, tapping into the information behind each of their decisions will help you understand your target’s purchase behavior.
-Online searches are a huge part of this process, and give your company unique opportunities for conversion strategies at each stage.
+We shall tell you a secret here – it all boils down to the consumer decision-making process.
+So, tapping into the information behind their decisions will help you understand your target’s purchase behavior.
+Online searches are a huge part of this process and give your company unique opportunities for conversion strategies at each stage.

-To aid you in this mission, we have compiled a few ways to gain insight into your customers’ decision-making processes.
+We have compiled a few ways to gain insight into your customers’ decision-making processes to aid you in this mission.

 There is no one a customer trusts more than other buyers like them.
 So, in the first step of influencing the consumer decision process, shower them with honest reviews of your brand.